 Here's what actually changes when real people use your app:

 Real accounts, not your test account.
 Your demo probably has one user: you.
-The moment you add a second account, you discover whether your API actually enforces data isolation or just returns everything and relies on the UI to filter it.
-Spoiler: AI-generated backends often do the latter.
+The moment you add a second account, you discover whether your server actually keeps each person's data separate, or just sends everything and relies on the user interface (UI) to hide what should not show.
+Spoiler: AI-built servers often do the latter.

-Second device, different session state.
-Token expiry, logout behavior, what happens when someone installs the app fresh.
-These paths exist in theory but never got tested.
-Most vibe coded apps skip session edge cases entirely.
+Second device, different login state.
+What happens when a login session expires, someone logs out, or installs the app fresh on a new phone.
+These situations exist in theory but rarely get tested.
+Most vibe coded apps skip them entirely.

-Release builds behave differently from debug builds.
-Code shrinking, optimizations, and signing can surface bugs that your debug run never triggered.
-This is covered in the store release checklist.
-Keep it in mind but don't spend time on it until hardening is done.
+Store-ready builds behave differently from test builds.
+The version you submit to Apple or Google goes through extra compression and signing steps that can expose bugs your day-to-day test run never triggered.
+If you are already seeing crashes in TestFlight (Apple's beta testing) or Google Play testing, use our crash triage guide first.
+Store build mechanics are in the store release checklist; keep it in mind but don't spend time on it until hardening is done.

-API keys in the client.
-Every secret hardcoded in your app binary or committed to your repo is readable by anyone who knows where to look.
-This isn't theoretical: a 2025–2026 scan of over 5,600 apps built with AI coding tools found 400+ exposed secrets (API keys, credentials, and tokens) in production apps, per OX Security's summary of Escape.tech findings.
-Once a key is in a client bundle, it's compromised.
+Secret keys baked into the app.
+Every password, access key, or token hardcoded in your app file or saved in your code folder is readable by anyone who knows where to look.
+This isn't theoretical: a 2025–2026 scan of over 5,600 apps built with AI coding tools found 400+ exposed secrets in production apps, per OX Security's summary of Escape.tech findings.
+Once a key ships inside the app download, consider it leaked.

-No error handling on real input.
+No handling for messy real-world use.
 AI-generated code optimizes for the happy path.
 Users don't.
-They will enter unexpected input, lose connectivity mid-request, tap twice, and close the app at the wrong moment.
-Without error handling, they see blank screens, silent failures, or partial state that's impossible to recover from.
+They will enter unexpected input, lose internet mid-request, tap twice, and close the app at the wrong moment.
+Without clear error handling, they see blank screens, silent failures, or half-finished states that are impossible to recover from.

 Prompt roulette.
 Without tests, every prompt you send to fix one thing might break two others.
 You won't know until a user hits the broken path.